February 27, 2021 2 min read

-Aloe Vera has gained worldwide popularity for its many benefits, from soothing sunburns to relieving inflammation.
-In fact, with so many uses for overall wellness, this miracle plant can be helpful for almost anyone.
+Aloe Vera has gained worldwide popularity for its many benefits, from soothing sun exposure to immune support.
+In fact, with so many uses for overall wellness, this unique plant can be helpful for almost anyone.
 But what about undesired side effects?

 Whether used specifically for the intention, or avoided as an undesired side effect, Aloe Vera has gained some notoriety for its laxative properties.
 Needless to say, those who ingest Aloe Vera for other needs may see this as cause for concern.

 The truth is that Aloe Vera gel itself does NOT have laxative effects, however, the outer skin of whole leaf or raw Aloe contains a compound called Aloin which DOES have laxative effects.